urnotvicky-li/Techin515_Lab5/README.md

 Cons: It relies on network for cloud fallback—no internet = no backup; prediction results may vary between local and server model; potential data privacy concerns when sending raw sensor data to server; harder to maintain consistency if local and cloud models are not aligned.

 4. Name a strategy to mitigate at least one limitation named in question 3.

-To reduce inconsistency and improve prediction alignment, we can periodically update the local model on the ESP32 to match the latest version used on the server.
-This ensures both models are trained similarly and maintain similar behavior.
-Additionally, compressing the model for local inference can help maintain performance within device limitations.
+To keep predictions consistent, we can regularly update the ESP32’s local model so it matches the server’s version.
+This helps both models stay in sync.
+Compressing the model also makes it run better on the device.

 ⸻